aliciagarciasierra/MOTHERS_SKILLS/README.md

   09_ROBUSTNESS.R: runs all the different robustness checks 10_FIGURES.R: produces the figures included in the manuscript

-  Tagsets folder: includes six different tagsets that when uploaded to the NLS investigator produce the datasets of interest.
+Tagsets: six different tagsets are available that when uploaded to the NLS investigator produce the datasets of interest.
 Each R Script above specifies which of these tagsets should be used in each step.
+These are:

+occupations.NLSY79; children_base.CHILDYA; mother_educ.CHILDYA; controls.NLY79; additional_children.CHILDYA; additional_mothers.NLSY79